Jennifer ON THE ISSUES

 As your Delegate, I support laws that will support the boom in renewable energy and create green jobs.
 I will also support entrepreneurial innovation and challenge businesses to engineer ways to reduce our carbon emissions.

 Finally, with explosive population growth in Stafford and Prince William counties, we need a place where people can relax and enjoy the outdoors.
-That's why I am pushing for additional funds to make Widewater State Park in Stafford fully operational, and allow Stafford residents to finally have public access to the Potomac River.
+That's why I introduced a budget amendment to fully fund Widewater State Park's operations and development in Stafford county.
+I am proud that the General Assembly allocated these funds, allowing Stafford residents to finally have public access to the Potomac River.

 fighting for veterans